Cat Pastel

 Ardèche, Pastel on Canson Mi-Teintes Touch, 29.7x42cm

 In parallel, I also explored techniques like ink or gouache.
 I didn’t spend as much time as I would have liked on gouache, but I like this technique a lot.
-Though the material is not as beautiful and noble as oil, it is a very interesting technique because by drying fast it allows one to work quickly, and it gives interesting tranparency effects.
+Though the material is from my point of view not as beautiful and noble as oil, it is a very interesting technique because by drying fast it allows one to work quickly, and it gives interesting tranparency effects.
 Any mistake can also be reworked, contrary to watercolor for which you need to adopt a completely different philosophy by accepting the lack of control.
 Another advantage over pastel is that, gouache being a paint, you don’t need a huge collection of tubes to work because you can derive what you need by mixing pigments - you do the same with pastel, but directly on the canvas, making it more difficult to control the effect.

 Cat, Gouache on canvas, 32.5x25cm